lexBuright/qscli/README.md

 ##  `qsexercise` - A tool to keep track of exercise while exercise, and provide feedback.

-It is designed to be used via `libnotify` and `key-bindings` from your window manager.
+This was designed to be used via `libnotify` and keybindings from your window manager.

 This has features to
 - Count reps, comparing them to other days